The ECM team travels to San Francisco to present our technology at TechCrunch Disrupt.

 A rapidly electrifying world will require over one-billion specialized and sustainably produced electric motors annually.
 PCBStator tech and ECM’s PrintStator design software can enable the world to meet this demand.

 Overall, the ECM team received a huge amount of inbound interest for our innovative electric motor technology and PrintStator Design software.
 The event generated a number of conversations regarding new and unique applications for PCB Stator motors.
 ECM engineers were also able to meet with a number of local press agents.
-TechCrunch’s General Manager, Joey Hinson, and editor-at-large, Mike Butcher, were a few to visit the ECM booth and check out PCB Stators and the future of axial-flux motors.
+TechCrunch’s General Manager, Joey Hinson, and editor-at-large, Mike Butcher, were a few to visit the ECM booth and check out PCB Stators and the future of axial-flux electric motors.